Whopper92/build-metrics-server/README.md

 ### Configuring a database

-The default data store for this app is a PostgreSQL database running on the same server as the web application.
+The default data store for this app is a PostgreSQL database, which can be run either on the same host as the webserver or remotely.
 The schema of this database exists as follows, where each row represents a single package build:

 <pre>
        Column       |          Type          |                      Modifiers                       | Storage  | Description